sbraicu/calisti_lab/01-gettingstarted.md

 ## Deploy Calisti

 Navigate to https://calisti.app.
-Click on the “Sign up, It’s Free” button and proceed to register and download the Calisti binaries.
+Click on the “Sign up, It’s Free” button and proceed to register and download the Calisti binaries (Note: for simplicity, the smm binary is already copied in your lab environment)

 ![calisti register](images/1_1.png)

-For simplicity, the smm binary is already copied in your lab environment

 Extract the smm binary and copy to the system path
 ```bash